 EMOTIV offers three different EEG Headsets.
 Reviews of EMOTIV’s Brainwear have shown it to be cost-effective.
 EMOTIV’s solutions have been validated in peer-reviewed scientific, medical and clinical studies and publications for neuroscience, workplace wellness and safety, stress, cognitive performance, neuromarketing, and brain-controlled technology applications.

-The award-winning EMOTIV EPOC+ EEG headset provides professional-grade brain data for academic research within biometrics research and commercial use.
+The EMOTIV EPOC X EEG headset provides professional-grade brain data for academic research within biometrics research and commercial use.
 The EMOTIV Insight headset boasts minimal set-up time and electronics optimized to produce clean signals from anywhere, making it ideal for performance and wellness tracking.
 The EMOTIV EPOC FLEX cap offers high-density coverage and up to 32 moveable electroencephalogram sensors optimal for research professionals.